-And on the the possible IR35 ‘off payroll’ rule extension to the private sector, Maley told us:
+And on the possible IR35 ‘off-payroll’ rule extension to the private sector, Maley told us:

 “Worryingly, the taxman’s unpredictable behaviour suggests anything could happen with regards to potential private sector changes.
 But with the Budget approaching fast, we won’t have to wait long to find out whether the Government intends to roll-out what would be unnecessary IR35 reform as early as April 2019.”

 Contractors who work via limited companies should do all they can to protect themselves from current and future IR35 threats.